-The Red Wind, She Who Breaks Nations, the Ten Arms of Death, Yajur acquires names like a corpse acquires flies.
+The Black One, the Ten Arms of Death, She of the Seven Tongues, Yajur acquires names like a corpse acquires flies.
 Indeed, Yajur is Devi of the Dead, among other things.
 Her cults are found throughout the East, but open worship is most common in Kosala and Ghanara.